mjsalerno/UnoBot/README.md

         Port - if no value given it will default to 6667

-		Channel - the channel the bot connects to #uno
+		Channel - the channel the bot connects to default to #uno

 		Nick - if no value given it will default to unoBot

-		BotOps - if no value given it will default to null this should be a list seperated by ',' and no spaces. the first user in this list should be the owner.
+		BotOps - if no value given it will default to null this should be a list separated by ',' and no spaces. the first user in this list should be the owner.

 		UpdateScript - if an BotOps in the channel says "!update"